makerdao/mips/MIP39/MIP39c2-Subproposals/MIP39c2-SP27.md

 Blockchain talent - experts and developers alike are often prominent within social networks on and off-line.
 We need to make sure to seek them out with both inbound and outbound strategies.

-* Set up easily identifiable branding for Maker Talent that promotes Maker DAO at the same time
+* Set up easily identifiable branding for Maker Talent that promotes MakerDAO at the same time
 * Create recruiting strategies for Twitter, Github, Stack Overflow and others
-* Offer a crispy clear and fair referral program to increase talent pull effect by the DAO itself
+* Offer a crispy clear and fair referral program to increase talent pull effect by MakerDAO itself
 * Deliver workshops and keynotes around a variety of hiring and retention topics
 * Sponsor and attend industry events attracting young yet undiscovered talents

-### To gain reliability from hiring partners within Maker DAO
+### To gain reliability from hiring partners within MakerDAO

 Hiring market is a double sided market.
 Providing great candidate experience is just one side of a coin.
-The other side though, puts a requirement on us to be seen by the hiring parties (Core Unit Hiring Managers) as _the_  DAO Hiring Agency.
+The other side though, puts a requirement on us to be seen by the hiring parties (Core Unit Hiring Managers) as _the_  MakerDAO Hiring Agency.

 * Build a network of Subject Matter Experts to help filter and recruit best-in-class talent
-* Create a central hub for all DAO's hiring needs, easily approachable by both hiring managers and candidates
+* Create a central hub for all MakerDAO's hiring needs, easily approachable by both hiring managers and candidates
 * Act as a partner that understands the Core Unit needs and roadmap
 * Deliver candidates that match requirements  within a reasonable timeframe
 * Provide continuous insights about market status and candidate's funnel